 - Leadership Modules

-- PA residents are required to log both their duty hours and their procedures.
-Duty hours are logged at halstedsurgery.org.
+- PA residents are required to log BOTH their duty hours and their procedures.
 These logs are reviewed regularly in order to ensure compliance with the 80 hour work week.
 Failure to comply with these logging policies will result in disciplinary action.
 It is also the resident’s responsibility to report violations in hours to the residency director in a timely manner with an explanation of the violation.
 Residency faculty will work with the resident and team leader to ensure that violation in hours can be addressed and corrected in order to comply with the guidelines.

-- Your role in the procedure such as first or second assist, prep/drap, open, cose incision
+- Your role in the procedure such as first or second assist, prep/drap, open, close incision

 An additional section should be maintained to track other skills and minor procedures of drain removals, foley insertions, wound vac changes, central line placements/removals.